giangtr0912/challenge-msql/README.md

 ---
 ### Acceptance Criteria
-- Setup project structure + Docker + code linting + mypy
+- Setup project structure + Docker + code linting + mypy (Done)
-- Storage:
+- Storage: (Done)
 Input: MySQL
 Output: Mysql
-- Answer all critical business questions
+- Answer all critical business questions (Done)

 ### Good to have:
-- Pipeline that support incremental update in real time
+- Pipeline that support incremental update in real time (Done)
-- Unit tests and integration tests for critical logic
+- Unit tests and integration tests for critical logic (Done)
-- Architecture: Cloud native (K8s)
+- Architecture: Cloud native (K8s) (Under investigation)
 - Define CICD (github, gitlab,...)
+(Underinvestigation)

 # Actions & Results
-## Problem statements
+## Explore the data and the proposal of data structure
+Order_event table contains information of 4063 states (event_name) of 1000 orders (order_id) from different merchants (merchant_name & merchant_id).
+In order to answer the given business questions, some parameters need to be archieved from the payload Json field, named: name of item, name of merchant, late fee amount, and time.
+Based on the following bussiness question, a detailed analyst was conducted:
 + Top 10 most purchased items by day, month, quarter, year:
---> requires name of items (item_name): item iformation is stored in key `item` of payload and store as a list, to extract those info, Json_table is used.
-, quantity of items (quantity), time (created_at)
+--> requires name of items (item_name): item iformation is stored in key `item` of payload and store as a list, to reformatad and extract those info, JSON_TABLE() and JSON_UNQUOTE() are used, quantity of items (quantity), time (created_at).
 + Top 10 items that contributed most to the late fee:
---> requires name of items, late fee (event_name), time
+--> requires name of items, late fee (event_name) and time.
 + Top 10 merchants who have most new order value by day, month, quarter, year:
---> requires merchant's name, merchant's id, new order (status, or event_name), time
+--> requires merchant's name, merchant's id, event_name and time.
 + Top 10 merchants who have most canceled order value by day, month, quarter, year:
---> requires merchant's name, merchant's id, canceled status (status, or event_name), time
+--> requires merchant's name, merchant's id, canceled status (status, or event_name) and time.
 + Total late fee amount collected by day, month, quarter, year:
---> requires late fee, time n
+--> requires late fee amount, currency and time.

+In order to answer the above business questions by simple queries, 3 tables are created:

++ Table 1 named **order_item_main_infos**, it helps to make the simple query to answer for the question number 1.
+The table stores infos of purchased (id, order_id, item_name, quantity, status, created_at and event_name).
++ Table 2 named **order_late_fee_infos**,  it helps to make the simple query to answer for the question number 2 and 5.
+The table stores infos of purchased (id, order_id, payment_id, amount, currency and recorded_at).
++ Table 3 named **order_merchant_infos**, it helps to make the simple query to answer for the question number 3 and 4.
+The table stores infos of purchased (id, order_id, item_name, merchant_id, merchant_name, event_name and created_at).

-## App
+## Build the App

 App is a Python library for dealing with data challenge.